jaspwr/LiA/README.md

 cargo run --bin docs_and_tooling_builder
 ```

-### VSCode extension
+# VSCode extension
 For syntax highlighting and other features in VSCode, you can use the extension.
-To install it, copy `tooling/vscode/lia-helper` to your VSCode extensions directory then restart VSCode.
+To install it, copy `tooling/vscode/lia-helper` to your VSCode extensions directory (normally `~\.vscode\extensions`) then restart VSCode.